-Most organizations today struggle to manage their rapidly growing volume of vital corporate knowledge and effectively.
-Enormous amounts of useful information are being trapped in information silos, such as email inboxes.
+Most organizations today struggle to manage their rapidly growing volume of vital corporate knowledge effectively.
+Enormous amounts of useful information are being trapped in information silos, like email inboxes.
 And many companies have a limited understanding of organizational expertise or talent because the right information either is not collected in a team collaboration platform or not available to the right people at the right time to make the right decisions.
-On top of all this, knowledge is also being lost when employees decide to leave the company.
+On top of all this, employee knowledge is also being lost when workers decide to leave the company.

 On the other hand, organizations are increasing their dependence on knowledge and information technology as assets to innovate and create value.
 Several major trends have been identified and analyzed regarding the transformation of knowledge management into social business: